abooBala/Headless-CMS-With-Storyblok/README.md

 # Headless-CMS-With-Storyblok
-This Django application call from a Storyblok API.
+This Django application calls from a Storyblok API.